dfo-osdt/osp-docs/docs/en/account/orcid.md

 If you have added DFO employment records through the ORCID website, these records will be sourced by you.
 Re-adding these records through the OSP will apply an official DFO Source badge.

-See the figure in [9.4.2 - Hide Non-DFO Sourced Employment](#_9-4-2-hide-non-dfo-sourced-employment) for an example of the different source badges.
+See the figure in [Hide Non-DFO Sourced Employment](#hide-non-dfo-sourced-employment) for an example of the different source badges.

 ### Bilingual Organization and Role Title